-Objective: This financial product seeks to to increase the value of your investment over the recommended holding period.
+Objective: This financial product seeks to increase the value of your investment over the recommended holding period.

-Investments: The Sub-Fund invests mainly in a broad range of equities of companies that are based in, or do most of their business in, the U.S.A..
+Investments: The Sub-Fund invests mainly in equities of companies that are based in or do most of their business in Russia.

 The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on equities).